nathan-cool/Tracker/README.md

 It helps in the authentication of any interactivity being undertaken in Google Sheets by the application through the service account in a secure fashion.
 numpy: A powerful numerical processing library, utilized here for managing budget calculations.

+# Skeleton
+CLI allows users to choose actions and input data as required.

+# Flowchart
+A flowchart

+# Wireframe
+Wireframe could map out the command line

+# Surface
+The CLI's look and feel would be text-based, focusing on readability and ease of use.

 # Setup